Detecting Data Contamination from Reinforcement Learning Post-training for Large Language Models: Experiments

 \subsection{Ablation Studies}

 \paragraph{Contaminate with Different RL Algorithms}

-Table~\ref{tab:algos_kk_qwen3b} reports results on the K\&K task using Qwen2.5-3B-Instruct trained with three RL algorithms, including PPO~\citep{ppo_meta}, GRPO~\citep{grpo}, and DAPO~\citep{dapo}.
+Table~\ref{tab:algos_kk_qwen3b} reports results on the K\&K task using Qwen2.5-3B-Instruct trained with three RL algorithms, including PPO~\citep{PPO}, GRPO~\citep{grpo}, and DAPO~\citep{dapo}.
 Across all algorithms, \textbf{Self-Critique} is the most reliable detector: it attains the best AUC for each algorithm and the highest average AUC (0.60).
 Entropy-based probes are consistently stronger than likelihood-based methods: Entropy-Temp is the next best on average (0.58), while likelihood baselines (PPL, Min-K\%, Min-K\%++) are around 0.46–0.51.
-These trends suggest that our probe, measuring path dependence via entropy similarity, captures an RL-induced rigidity signal that is \emph{algorithm-agnostic}.
+These trends suggest that our probe, measuring path dependence via entropy similarity, captures an RL-induced signal that is \emph{algorithm-agnostic}.
 F1 scores follow the same pattern, further indicating that Self-Critique yields both better ranking (AUC) and better thresholded decisions.
+We also provide a discussion on different alignment algorithms under the RLHF paradigm in Appendix \ref{app:rlhf}.

 \paragraph{Ablation on Top-\texorpdfstring{$K$}{K} Entropy Approximation} As LLM vocabularies are large, it is often impractical to obtain the full next-token distribution at every decoding step to compute exact entropy.
 In many APIs, only Top-$K$ token probabilities are available, so we approximate entropy using those Top-$K$ masses.
 We conduct an ablation on the choice of $K$ (Table~\ref{tab:topk_qwen}).
 Reducing $K$ does not harm performance; even in the extreme case $K\!=\!3$, the AUC drops only slightly.
 We attribute this to the long-tailed nature of next-token distributions: most probability mass concentrates on a small set of tokens, and the tail contributes little to entropy.
 Hence, Top-$K$ entropy is both efficient and accurate enough for our detector.
+Considering practical applications, we also include a discussion on inference cost in Appendix~\ref{app:cost}.

-We also provide additional ablation studies about why self-critique probing is better and the sampling strategy in Appendix~\ref{apx:ablation}.
+We also provide additional ablation studies about why self-critique probing is better, the sampling strategy and sensitivity to meta-instructions in Appendix~\ref{apx:ablation}.